hkravi18/ATG-POC1/README.md

 ## Backend

-- Router are created for authentication.
+- Router are created for routing API requests according to API URL.
+- All migrations are maintained in the migrations directory
 - Controllers are created for handling routes of these routers.

 ## Database